Home » carbon » Slowing water runoff, recharging groundwater, and storing more carbon in healthier soils

 Slowing water runoff, recharging groundwater, and storing more carbon in healthier soils

-The first part of the Slow Water Fund focuses on slowing water down and restoring natural water cycles.
+The first part of the Fund focuses on slowing water down and restoring natural water cycles.
 In natural areas where the ground is covered in healthy soil, rainwater is naturally absorbed into the ground.
 Four inches of healthy soil can swell like a sponge to hold seven inches of rainwater.
 The water not used by plants in the soil trickles down into deep groundwater aquifers to recharge streams and rivers during dry months.
 As the water moves through the soil, contaminants and pollutants are filtered out, leaving the groundwater clean and safe.

 Unfortunately, human development has disturbed this natural water cycle.
 In urban areas, buildings, highways, and other impervious surfaces prevent water from infiltrating into the ground.
 When it rains, water runs directly into rivers, lakes, and the ocean, and groundwater aquifers are never replenished.

-The Slow Water Drought Relief Carbon Offset Fund seeks to address the problems of runoff and decreased groundwater recharge by incentivizing property owners to install green infrastructure.
-The grant program would accept applications from residents interested in installing rainscapes on their property, and provide finances for approved projects.
-Rainscapes are landscapes that are specifically designed to absorb rainwater into the ground or catch rainwater and hold it.
+The Earth Rehydration Fund seeks to address runoff problems and decrease groundwater recharge by incentivizing property owners to install green infrastructure.
+The grant program would accept applications from residents interested in installing rainscapes on their property and provide financing for approved projects.
+Rainscapes are landscapes specifically designed to absorb rainwater into the ground or catch and hold it.

-The Slow Water Fund will capitalize on the ability of healthy soils to store carbon by incentivizing people to manage their lawns naturally.
+The Earth Rehydration Fund will capitalize on the ability of healthy soils to store carbon by incentivizing people to manage their lawns naturally.
 A natural lawn is one without fertilizer, pesticides, or herbicides.
 Fertilizing a lawn enables the grass to find all its nutrients at the soil’s surface, which creates shallow root systems that are worse at sequestering carbon and make the grass more vulnerable to drought.
 Pesticides and herbicides kill soil life, diminishing microbial diversity and disrupting crucial nutrient cycling.
 Natural lawn practices allow grass to build healthy soil that holds large amounts of carbon while increasing wildlife values to the yard.

 Morgan Owens, the co-author of this article, is an Ocean River Institute 2023 Summer Intern and a rising Junior at Tufts University.
 Morgan was capably assisted by interns Megan Mathieu (Tufts) and Sabrina Machtay (Brandeis).